ttz-emo/pyemmo/README.md

 pip install pyemmo
 ```

 You will need versions of [Gmsh](https://gmsh.info/) and [GetDP](https://getdp.info/) executables.
-While Gmsh can be directly installed from pip with the Gmsh-Python-API, you will need to download GetDP individually.
+While Gmsh can be directly installed from pip with the Gmsh Python-API, you will need to download GetDP individually.
 > [!WARNING]
-> Models created with PyEMMO fail with current GetDP version 3.6 due to mesh import error!
+> Models created with PyEMMO fail with current GetDP version 3.6.0 due to mesh import error!
+> You can check your GetDP version wirh  ``getdp --version``

 ## Usage